Chris Sawyer: Departure from industry (2005–2010)

-Formation of 31X Ltd. (2010–present)
+31X & Tycoon rereleases (2010–2017)

 In 2010, Sawyer founded 31X Ltd. which he initially planned to use as a holding company for the Transport Tycoon intellectual property.
 However, he saw that there was interest in a mobile version of Transport Tycoon and a space in the market for simulation games like this, and reworked 31X to be a video game developer focused on mobile games.
 In addition to Sawyer, several others that worked with him on the Tycoon games became part of 31X, including Jacqui Lyons, who worked with Sawyer for more than 20 years, serving as the company's executive producer.

 31X's first product was Transport Tycoon for iOS and Android, released in 2013, which was assisted with Origin8.
 Sawyer continued to work with Origin8 to bring the first two RollerCoaster Tycoon games into RollerCoaster Tycoon Classic released for mobile in December 2016.
 The game later received ports to Microsoft Windows and macOS in September 2017.